trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > This parameter changes quite often, the recommended configuration for today may be out of date tomorrow.
+Having an extensive list of highly secure Cipher Suites is important for high security SSL/TLS interception.
 In my opinion, in case of doubt, you should follow [Mozilla Security/Server Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS) (it's really great source; all Mozilla websites and deployments should follow the recommendations from this document).

   > To check ciphers supported by OpenSSL on your server: `openssl ciphers -s -v`, `openssl ciphers -s -v ECDHE` or `openssl ciphers -s -v DHE`.

-  > Without careful cipher suite selection (TLS 1.3 does it for you!), you risk negotiating to an insecure cipher suite that may be compromised.
+  > Without careful cipher suite selection (TLS 1.3 does it for you!), you risk negotiating to a weak cipher suite that may be compromised (weak does not mean insecure).
 If another party doesn't support a cipher suite that's up to your standards, and you highly value security on that connection, you shouldn't allow your system to operate with lower-quality cipher suites.

   > For more security use only strong and not vulnerable cipher suites.
-Place `ECDHE` and `DHE` suites at the top of your list (also if you are concerned about performance, prioritize `ECDHE-ECDSA` over `DHE`; Chrome is going to prioritize `ECDHE`-based ciphers over `DHE`-based ciphers).
-The order is important because `ECDHE` suites are faster, you want to use them whenever clients supports them.
-Ephemeral `DHE/ECDHE` are recommended and support Perfect Forward Secrecy. `ECDHE-ECDSA` is about the same as `RSA` in performance, but much more secure. `ECDHE` with `RSA` is slower, but still much more secure than alone `RSA`.
+Place `ECDHE` (according to [Alexa Top 1 Million Analysis - Feb 2017](https://scotthelme.co.uk/alexa-top-1-million-analysis-feb-2017/), over 92.8% websites using encryption prefer to use `ECDHE` based ciphers) and `DHE` suites at the top of your list (also if you are concerned about performance, prioritize `ECDHE-ECDSA` over `DHE`; Chrome is going to prioritize `ECDHE`-based ciphers over `DHE`-based ciphers).

+  > The order is important because `ECDHE` suites are faster, you want to use them whenever clients supports them.
+Ephemeral `DHE/ECDHE` are recommended and support Perfect Forward Secrecy (a method that does not have the vulnerability to the type of replay attack that other solutions could introduce if a highly secure cipher suite is not supported). `ECDHE-ECDSA` is about the same as `RSA` in performance, but much more secure. `ECDHE` with `RSA` is slower, but still much more secure than alone `RSA`.

   > For backward compatibility software components think about less restrictive ciphers.
 Not only that you have to enable at least one special `AES128` cipher for HTTP/2 support regarding to [RFC 7540 - TLS 1.2 Cipher Suites](https://tools.ietf.org/html/rfc7540#section-9.2.2) <sup>[IETF]</sup>, you also have to allow `prime256` elliptic curves which reduces the score for key exchange by another 10% even if a secure server preferred order is set.